kucukkgl/it2030-labs/Lab_Asset_Management.md

   - After the checkout, update the asset status in the system to reflect that it is checked out.

 ### Cybersecurity Framework Mapping
-Map your activities with the CSF here: https://csrc.nist.gov/Projects/cybersecurity-framework/Filters#/csf/filters You are supposed perform a mapping for your activity on the subcategory under ID.AM category.
+Map your activities with the CSF here: (https://csf.tools/reference/nist-cybersecurity-framework/v1-1/id/id-am/) You are supposed perform a mapping for your activity on the subcategory under ID.AM category.
+Do you think your asset manegemtn covered all the Asset Manegement sub categories?
+Explain which sub categories are not covered by the Asset Management Tool you have used.
+For each sub category, you can navigate through the NIST 800-53 Security Controls and try undertanding  the control statements